bpesquet/mlcourse/notes/predict_california_housing_prices/README.md

 The objective here is to gain insights about the data, in order to prepare it optimally for training.
 This might involve:

 - plotting histograms of values.
-- computing statistical metrics like values repartition or correlation between features;
+- computing statistical metrics like values repartition or correlation between features.
+- ...

 ---